Discover more from Mental Contractions

 The future of AI - what's the "realistic" view?

-There are some people out there who pretend to present "realistic" views on AI improving very gradually and generally dismissing current developments.
+There are some people out there who pretend to present "realistic" views on AI where improvement is always going to be very gradual.
+They generally dismiss current developments.
 I am getting increasingly annoyed with this, because I think things are obviously accelerating at a at a breakneck pace and we should invest time in getting ready.

 We need to err on the side of caution and assume things will accelerate (they will), because the amount of adaptation we'll need to do to deal with all the changes in the next year alone is anyways overwhelming.

-Unfortunately I have little time to blog right now, but I may be able to squeeze out my AI fast takeoff post in the near future.
-In short, I think it's pretty much inevitable that from near-AGI/AGI to incomprehensibly more powerful AGI the time frame is short enough that we won't be able to keep up and adapt.
+Unfortunately, I have little time to blog right now, but I may be able to squeeze out my AI fast takeoff post in the near future.
+In short, I think it's pretty much inevitable that from near-AGI/AGI to incomprehensibly more powerful AGI or ASI the time frame is short enough that we won't be able to keep up and adapt.

-- Infrastructure.
 It's already there.
 People will let loose agents on the web and these agents will easily self-optimize and easily load themselves into other physical parts.
 They can easily be distributed.
-AI by nature is parasitic.
+AI by nature is parasitic, because it’s substrate independent.
 It only needs hosts.

-The above is of course simplistic and a bit of a caricature, but the main take away here is that I truly think we massively lack the imagination, intelligence and overall capacity to realize how AGIs will easily out-strategize us and will not be beheld to the many constraints of biology.
+The above points are brief and a bit caricaturist, but the main take away here is that I truly think we massively lack the imagination, intelligence and overall capacity to realize how AGIs will easily out-strategize us and will not be beheld to the many constraints of biology.

 This is why I wrote: